-Essential Duties and Responsibilities: Other duties, responsibilities, and activities may change or be assigned at any time with or without notice.
+Essential Duties and ResponsibilitiesInclude the following.
+Other duties, responsibilities, and activities may change or be assigned.

 Education and/or Experience:

-To perform this job successfully, an individual must be proficient with the use of personal computers and applications of MS Outlook, Excel, Word, Project, and Teams.
-Experience with MS Access, Primavera, and AutoCAD preferred.
+To perform this job successfully, an individual must be proficient in MS Outlook, Excel, and Word.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this Job, the employee is frequently required to walk, climb stairs, bend, reach, use hands to finger, handle, and feel, and sit for extended periods of time.
-Frequently climbs stairs and ladders in excess of 100 feet.
-Often required to wear and work in different types of personal protective equipment (PPE); work around and over water, in dirty conditions and from heights.
-Occasionally required to work in elevated positions and work from a suspended man-basket, work in confined spaces, work with hand and power tools to assist in testing and repairs of equipment.
-Occasionally required to push, pull, lift and carry up to 40 pounds.
-Required to speak clearly and hear well when communicating over the telephone and in person.
+While performing the duties of this Job, the employee is frequently required to walk, climb stairs, bend, reach, uses hands to finger, handle, or feel, and sit for extended periods of time.
+Occasionally required to lift and carry up to 60 pounds.
+Ability to work in elevated positions; also in areas with egress by ladders and stairs and possess the ability to climb stairs in excess of 200 feet.
+Required to speak and hear clearly when communicating over the telephone and in person.

 To apply for this job please visit www.governmentjobs.com.